dhamaker/UXNotes/topics/blockchain-ux.md

 I'm Doug a user experience architect, product manager, and MBA who's been creating consumer and enterprise software and web products for 25 years.

-And I'm Miguel...
+And, I'm Miguel...

-Today we'll be looking at
+Today we'll be looking at _blockchain user experience_.
-blockchain user exerience.

 (our special guest is...)